Adri6336/gpt-voice-conversation-chatbot/README.md

 The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.
 This is not an infaliable method though, so please exercise caution with what you give GPT-3.

+# Planned Features

+- Make a setting where the bot can remember speaking with you between sessions, recalling only important bits of info.

+- Make bot multilingual (it denys speaking other languages unless guided for a bit) at startup.

+- Make interface run more smoothly